 Our report card

-It’s been a bumpy week.
-A handful of the latest reads on the economy—from leading indicators, such as PMIs, to gauges on the labor market, such as job openings—have signaled slowing growth.
-That’s sent bond yields lower and stocks down slightly from their recent highs.
+The first week of Q2 was a bumpy one.
+A handful of the latest reads on the economy—from leading indicators like PMIs, to gauges on the labor market—signaled slowing growth, particularly in the U.S. relative to its international peers.
+That sent bond yields lower and stocks down slightly from their recent highs.

 Now that the first quarter is over, we wanted to revisit the core tenets of our 2023 Outlook to make an honest judgment about how things are shaping up and to provide our thoughts on what’s to come.
 We take each pillar of our Outlook in turn.